robertmerdmann/REALshortcourse_Summer2021/README.md

 We will work through the [Day 3 lesson](https://robertmerdmann.github.io/REALshortcourse_Summer2021/Day3/Day3_1.html) together.
 We'll review our initial plotting skills from last week's session, explore new ways to manipulate our data as we plot, and learn how to customize our plotting outputs.

+### Between Day Three and Day Four

+Here is the Github location of the [Day 3 homework / Day 4 prep work](https://github.com/robertmerdmann/REALshortcourse_Summer2021/tree/main/Day3homeworkandDay4prepwork) - with both a RMarkdown file and a .csv data source.
+Good luck!

 ### Community Information